 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry operate retail locations that primarily sell fuel, groceries, cigarettes, and alcoholic beverages.
-Major US companies include 7-Eleven (the North American subsidiary of Seven-Eleven Japan); Circle K (a division of Canada-based Couche-Tard); Love's; and The Pantry.
+Major US companies include 7-Eleven (the North American subsidiary of Seven-Eleven Japan); Circle K (a division of Canada-based Couche-Tard); Love's; and Wawa.

-The US convenience store (c-store) and truck stop industry includes about 120,000 stores with combined annual revenue of about $490 billion.
+The US c-store and truck stop industry includes more than 150,000 stores with combined annual revenue of about $470 billion.
 The industry includes establishments that are gas station/c-store combinations, as well as c-stores that don't sell fuel.
 Gas stations that don't include c-stores are covered in a separate industry profile.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options